Wabanaki Confederacy: Early contact period (1497–1680s)

 Cartier traded with the Mi'kmaq, and returned to France with furs of North American animals such as beaver, which became high-demand items.
 Cartier brought back numerous goods from the First Nations from his three trips to the St. Lawrence, but the furs had the greatest demand.
 French colonists went to the area to work in what became the North American fur trade.

 More Europeans entered Wabanaki lands over the coming decades, where they started as traders to meet the growing fur demand in Europe.
 The French established permanent trading operations with the Wabanaki around 1581 to obtain furs.
 Henry III of France granted a fur monopoly to French merchants in 1588.
 This would lead to the desire for the French to establish permanent trade posts in and around Wabanaki lands for furs.
 French fur traders like François Gravé Du Pont would often travel to Wabanaki lands to obtain furs, establishing the French fur trading site of Tadoussac in 1599.
 During one of his trips back in 1603 he would bring Samuel de Champlain with him, and he would lead to a new era of Wabanaki/French relationships.

 When Champlain established contact during an expedition to the Mawooshen in Pesamkuk (present-day Mount Desert Island, Maine) in 1604, he noted that the people had quite a few European goods.
-Champlain had a positive encounter on Pemetic, meeting with sakom (title for community leaders) Asticou in his and his people's summer village.
+Champlain had a positive encounter on Pemetic, meeting with sakom (title for community leaders) Asticou in his and his peoples' summer village.
 Asticou was a sakom with regional power over the eastern door of Mawooshen.
 He was subsidiary to sakom Bashaba, who led the entire Mawooshen Confederacy.
 Champlain went upriver to the Passamaquoddy, where he established another post at present-day Saint Croix Island, Maine.
 The French colonial region known as Acadia developed on existing tribal territory.
 The ethnic French of Acadia and the peoples of Wabanaki coexisted in the same territory with independent, yet allied governments.

 Champlain continued to establish settlements throughout Wabanaki territory, including Saint John (1604) and Quebec City (1608), among others.
-The trade and military relations between the French and the local Algonquin tribes, including the Mawooshen and later Wabanaki, lasted until the end of the French and Indian/Seven Years' War.
-Asticou approved the founding of a Jesuit mission in 1613.
+The trade and military relations between the French and the local Algonquin tribes, including the Mawooshen and later Wabanaki, lasted until the end of the Seven Years' War.
+Asticou approved the founding of a Jesuit mission in 1613 in the present-day location on Somes Sound, Maine.

-The following year the mission village was destroyed by a group of English colonists led by John Smith, who stopped there while on a return voyage to Europe.
+The following year the mission village was destroyed by Captain Samuel Argall during a resupply visit to nearby English fishing outposts.
 French and English colonists would long compete for territory in North America.
 In the same year, Captain Thomas Hunt kidnapped 27 people from present-day Massachusetts to sell as slaves in Spain.
 The famous Tisquantum was among the captives.